 The system or consideration framework (i.e., system boundaries) includes all operations and processes that are causal to the demand for that product; these are all activities for its production, use, and disposal, or recycling.
 The consideration of the entire life cycle is referred to as a "cradle-to-grave" analysis, i.e. from the cradle to the grave.
-If the product life cycle is only analyzed up to the point at which the product leaves the company's own production facilities, this is referred to as a "cradle-to-gate" product balance, i.e. an analysis of all manufacturing steps up to the point at which the product leaves the company's considered here, a cradel-to-gate view is taken, which includes the following process stages:
+If the product life cycle is only analyzed up to the point at which the product leaves the company's own production facilities, this is referred to as a "cradle-to-gate" product balance, i.e. an analysis of all manufacturing steps up to the point at which the product leaves the company's own factory gates.
+For the life cycle analysis considered here, a cradel-to-gate view is taken, which includes the following process stages: